Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Introduction

 Our proposed solution to the analytical derivation challenge involves solving the VMS problem using two separate meshes: a \emph{coarse mesh} for the full PDE and a \emph{fine mesh} for computing the classic Greens' function for the \emph{symmetric} part of the differential operator.
 These meshes differ in refinement levels, adjusted by selecting different polynomial degrees.
 This paper specifically uses the Mimetic Spectral Element Method (MSEM) \cite{Jain2021ConstructionMeshes}, but the concepts can be applied to other Finite/Spectral Element or Isogeometric frameworks.

-A key aspect of the VMS approach is the choice of \emph{projector}.
-The VMS approach augments the base discretisation scheme and provides a solution equal to the projection of the exact solution onto the finite-dimensional space where the discretisation is performed.
-While any projector can theoretically be chosen, and the projected solution obtained through the consistent formulation of the VMS approach and construction of the Fine-Scale Green's function, it is not trivial as to which one can be regarded as the ``optimal" projector.
+The VMS approach considers the computation of a solution equal to a chosen projection of the exact solution onto the finite-dimensional space where the discretisation is performed.
+A key aspect of the VMS approach is thus the choice of \emph{projector}.
+While any projector can theoretically be chosen, it is not trivial as to which one can be regarded as the ``optimal" projector.
 Optimality depends on the desired solution characteristics.
 For instance, one might prefer a nodally exact solution and consider a nodal projector to be the optimal projector, while another might aim to minimise the $L^2$ error and consider the $L^2$ projector as the optimal.
 We offer our view of optimality by defining the projector based on the PDE in question.
 We demonstrate the existence of a unique projector for any symmetric PDE that allows direct computation of the projected solution using only the input data, i.e., the PDE source term and boundary conditions.
 This projector, constructed using the energy norm of the symmetric PDE, is what we define as the \emph{optimal} projector.

+It is important to clarify the use of the terminology ``optimal projector" in this manuscript.
+Here, ``optimal projector" refers specifically to the particular choice of projector we have made based on its suitability for the governing PDE.
+This terminology does not imply that our approach is universally superior or the ultimate solution among all possible projectors.
+Instead, it reflects a choice tailored to the PDE's structure and this study's objectives.
+While other projectors may be optimal in their own contexts or norms, the goal of this study is not to explore all such possibilities.
+Rather, we aim to demonstrate the efficacy of our framework in recovering optimal solutions based on the defined projector.